 Also marketed as m:i-2, this film dramatically increased the amount of action from the previous film.
 It was also heavily edited to keep to a two-hour runtime.
 It had been intended to make the sequel sooner after the success of the first film but Cruise was committed to filming Eyes Wide Shut (1999) with Stanley Kubrick, a particularly meticulous director.
 Sir Anthony Hopkins replaces Henry Czerny as Hunt's boss, giving the series a touch of class that is strongly reminiscent of the Bond films, although the car chase between Hunt and Nyah looks like a carbon copy of one in GoldenEye.
 It also has plot similarities with two Hitchcock classics, Notorious (1946) and North by Northwest (1959).
 Curiously, with the fate of the whole world in the hands of a rogue agent with control over a deadly virus, Hunt is informed he is only allowed to have a team of three and can pick two of them.

 The sequence in which Hunt climbs a sheer rock face was filmed at Dead Horse Point, with Cruise filming most of the sequences despite lying to the insurance company, saying it was all going to be done by the stunt team.
-Cruise's insistence on doing the stunts himself caused clashes and tensions with director John Woo, which led to him not being asked to return to direct Mission Impossible III.
+Cruise's insistence on doing the stunts himself caused clashes and tensions with director John Woo, who was not asked to return to direct Mission Impossible III.

 Mission: Impossible II was the most successful film of 2000.